23 Famous World Barista Championship Winners

 Melbourne on a building

-Melbourne’s reputation as one of the world’s coffee capitals
+Melbourne is known as one of the world’s coffee capitals.

 The 2022 event occurred at the Melbourne International Coffee Expo in Australia, where Anthony Douglas won the title for the Aussies once more.
 Once again, it was an excellent event, which helped further Melbourne’s reputation as one of the world’s coffee capitals.